javander13/Thesis/README.md

 All the scripts necessary to train a semantic segmentation model and predict labels for new images.

 - `config.py` contains the configuration for the model
-- `dataset.py` contains the dataset class with image transformations
+- `dataset_images.py` contains the dataset class with image transformations
-    - `dataset_images.py` for images
-    - `dataset_tensors.py` for tensors
-    - `dataset_tensors_small.py` for small set of tensors -> loads all from disk in `init`
 - `model.py` contains the UNet model from scratch, not used !
 - `predict.ipynb` allows to use the trained and saved model to do semantic segmentation on new images
+- `train_images.ipynb` train a semantic segmentation model on images
+- `transformations.ipynb` allows to play around with different data augmentations
+- `tensors` folder:
     - `tensors.ipynb` allows to build tensors for every image and save them -> speed up training loop !
-- `train_images.ipynb` train a semantic segmentation model on images
+    - `dataset_tensors.py` dataset class for tensors
+    - `dataset_tensors_small.py` dataset class for small set of tensors -> loads all from disk in `init`
     - `train_tensors.ipynb` train a semantic segmentation model on tensors

 ## Superpixels